JPEN

 ⓫ mAAch ecute KANDA MANSEIBASHI

 This hot spot can be found inside the remains of the old Manseibashi Station, which was located between Ochanomizu Station and Kanda Station until 1943.
-After breathing life back into its red bricks, stairs, walls, and platforms, the Old Manseibashi Station is now home to trendy shops, restaurants, and cafes.
+In a space where the red bricks, stairs, walls, and platform remnants of the former Manseibashi Station have been brought back to life, stylish shops, restaurants, and cafes gather, and art exhibitions are also held.

 Akihabara (JR, Subway, Tsukuba Express)